GetUp/Kooragang/README.md

 *Where's the admin interface?*

 GetUp is working on this and will be releasing something soon.
-In the meantime, almost everything can be configured through fields on `campaigns` recoreds.
+In the meantime, almost everything can be configured through fields on `campaigns` records.

 *How much does it cost?*